FrontEndFoxes/curriculum/workshop/mini2.md

 ## Fix the UI

-Let's fix the ActionBar: In `app/components/HelloWorld.vue`, delete everything between the `<Page>` tags.
-Add a title to ActionBar, something like this: `<ActionBar title="So.
+Let's fix the ActionBar: In `app/components/HelloWorld.vue`, delete everything between the `<Page>` tags except the ActionBar.
+Add a title to the ActionBar, something like this: `<ActionBar title="So.
 Many.
 Dogs!" class="action-bar" />`.

-Next, add a StackLayout to replace the current scrollview.
+Next, add a StackLayout to replace the ScrollView that used to be there.
 Under the ActionBar, and above the closing `</Page>` tag, add a layout with a button:

 ```html
 <StackLayout class="card">